liedekef/events-made-easy/readme.txt

 See the FAQ section at the [Official site](https://www.e-dynamics.be/wordpress/).

 == Changelog ==
+= 2.5.23 (2024/12/) =
+* Rewritten the jtable jquery plugin so it no longer requires jquery-ui.
+This allows for less jquery-stuff to be loaded and thus faster

 = 2.5.22 (2024/12/12) =
 * Fix a JS error in templates admin
 * Keep current tab after actions in mailer menu